fletchjp/CANCMDDC2/README.md

 I am planning to add CMRI code to interact with a JMRI panel implementing a signal box.

+I still plan to have this code as a unit controlling track sections using the 2 H bridge controllers installed in the second prototype.

+The stage beyond this will be a unit without the B bridges which instead uses CBUS to communicate with separate CBUS track control units which are being developed by Martin Da Costa.

 John Fletcher (M6777)

 ## Previous work